 Mt.
-Fuji, the nation's highest peak, rises 3,776 meters.
+Fuji, the nation's highest peak, rises 12,388 feet.
 One of Japan's most famous symbols, the symmetrical Fuji-san inspires artists and commoners alike.
-The dormant volcano sits between Yamanashi and Shizuoka prefectures.
-During nice weather, it can be viewed from Tokyo and Yokohama.
+The volcano sits between Yamanashi and Shizuoka prefectures.
+During clear weather, it can be viewed from Tokyo and Yokohama.
 For a closer peek, climb it in summer or see it from the Shinkansen train between Tokyo and Osaka.

 Imperial Palace East Gardens

 Open to the public, the gardens are all that remain of the former innermost circle of defense for Edo Castle, the residence of the Tokugawa Shogun between 1603 and 1867.
 The gardens are accessed by three gates: Hirakawa-mon, Ote-mon, and Kitahanebashi-mon.
 Sculpted, rolling greenery surround stone walls, moats, and guardhouses.